 During breakfast, we found out that due to a landslide, the road from Gangtok to Siliguri was closed but work was on to restore the link.
 We left for the airport and luckily the road was open but the police were letting only one vehicle at a time.
 We heaved a sigh of relief, thinking that this would be the last of our obstacles, but little did we know.

 We reached the airport, had a big lunch and checked in our luggage.
 As we had lots of time to kill, one pal even decided to shop!
-Just as she was happily strolling out with her new purchase, it was announced that our Indigo flight (along with some others) had got cancelled.
+Just as she was happily strolling in with her new purchase from Biswa Bangla, it was announced that our Indigo flight (along with some others) had got cancelled due to inclement weather.
 The earliest available flight was 2 days later, on Sunday.
 As I had an international flight to catch on Sunday morning, we quickly cancelled our tickets, got the refund slip and requested our agent to help us with bus tickets.
-She acted quite promptly and instructed us go and collect the tickets from town.
+She acted quite promptly and instructed us go and collect the tickets from the town.
 A car was also arranged but we got stuck in the infamous Siliguri evening traffic jam.
 The bus was supposed to leave at 6.30 pm.

 Sleep wasn’t peaceful.
 The guy next to me liked to sleep diagonally, almost pushing me out of my seat.
 I had to nudge/shake him constantly to reclaim my paid square of space.